 This guide provides a brief overview of file permissions and the operation of the

 chmod command in addition to a number of practical examples and applications of

 All file system objects on Unix-like systems have three main types of permissions: read, write, and execute access.
-Permissions are bestowed upon three possible classes: the user, the usergroup, and all system users.
+Permissions are bestowed upon three possible classes: the owner, the group, and all other system users.

 To view the file permissions of a set of files, use:

 In the first column of the output, there are 10 characters that represent the permission bits.
 To understand why they are called permission bits, see the section on octal notation below.

 drwxr-xr-x 2 owner group 4.0K 2009-08-13 10:16 docs -rw-r--r-- 1 owner group 8.1K 2009-07-09 16:23 roster.py lrwxrwxrwx 2 owner group 4.0K 2009-08-13 10:16 team.docs